 The testing was completed first at the bench scale, and then at the pilot-scale, at IMC’s facilities hosted by Process Research Ortech Inc. (PRO) in Mississauga, Ontario, capable of producing up to 2 tonnes of metals / month.

-In addition to utilizing the company’s patent-pending RapidSX process for the separation and purification of Ni and Co from concentrates, the company has also developed a proprietary chloride-based leaching process for producing the PLS, with a cost-saving acid-regeneration step.
-This allows IMC to extract and to monetize over 80% of the metals present in these ores, while reducing acid consumption and cost.
+In addition to utilizing the company’s proprietary RapidSX process for the separation and purification of Ni and Co from concentrates, the company has also developed a proprietary chloride-based leaching process for producing the PLS, with a cost-saving acid-regeneration step.
+IMC has also partnered with PRO to look at the implementation of their own proprietary processing techniques.
+This will allow IMC to extract and to monetize over 80% of the metals present in these ores, while reducing acid consumption and cost.
 Commercial-grade (99.6%+) purities For Ni, Co and other metals were obtained.

 The RapidSX process is suitable for concentrates produced from Ni-sulfide ores.
 However, existing Ni-sulfide deposits are being depleted through mining, with few high-quality exploration targets on the horizon.
 Ni-laterite deposits are projected to become the most important source of Ni in the future.
 In addition, future demand for Co in Li-ion batteries is projected to grow dramatically, as electric vehicles take increasing market share in the automotive sector.